Feeding the future: How AgriTech and FoodTech can power food sustainability

 Understanding the value behind AgriTech and FoodTech

-When it comes to the opportunities these industries provide, Frédérique Carrier, managing director, head of Investment Strategy at RBC Wealth Management in London, emphasises the need to understand the underlying trends and technology that are tackling the issues of food insecurity and climate change.
+When it comes to the opportunities these industries provide, Frédérique Carrier, managing director, head of Investment Strategy at RBC Wealth Management in the British Isles, emphasises the need to understand the underlying trends and technology that are tackling the issues of food insecurity and climate change.

 “Instead of looking at just AgriTech and FoodTech and finding companies that fit these labels, understanding the growth trends and how companies will benefit from them is very important,” Carrier says.